ashwintr303/hpsc-utils/test/linux/README.md

 If no arguments are specified, the following default is assumed: `./mboxtester -o 0 -i 1`.
 Notification methods and timeouts can also be configured.

+The mbox-multiple-core-tester has similar functionality to mboxtester, but its goal is to check whether different HPPS cores can access the same mailboxes in consecutive write-read mailbox transactions.
+The usage is:

+	./mbox-multiple-core-tester [-o FILE] [-i FILE] [-n TYPE] [-t N] [-c CPU] [-d CPU] [-l N] [-h]

+Again, use the `-h` option for details.

 shm-standalone-tester
 ---------------------